serrodcal-quarkus/quarkus-architecture/README.md

 The first time all the services are deployed in Kubernetes, the nodes has to download all the images in YAML files to the internal Docker's Registry.
 This may cause some error at the first time.
-Try to load all the images to the nodes with:
+Try to load all the images to the nodes from your local registry with:
 ```
 kind load docker-image docker.elastic.co/elasticsearch/elasticsearch-oss:6.8.2 && \
 kind load docker-image docker.elastic.co/logstash/logstash-oss:6.8.2 && \
 kind load docker-image docker.elastic.co/kibana/kibana-oss:6.8.2 && \
+kind load docker-image serrodcal/employee:1.0.0 && \
+kind load docker-image serrodcal/department:1.0.0 && \
-kind load docker-image serrodcal/employees-quarkus-prometheus-jvm:1.0.3 && \
+kind load docker-image serrodcal/hr:1.0.0 && \
 kind load docker-image postgres:10.5 && \
 kind load docker-image prom/prometheus:v2.17.1 && \
 kind load docker-image grafana/grafana:6.7.2 && \